ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Gold/Stone in the mid-game

 ## Concepts to keep from the original
-* Buildings are what creates land and what explores it
 * Units having attack bonuses
 * Units having a flat attack value
 * Units dying